Analog-Labs/chain-connectors/chains/ethereum/server/README.md

 ### `config`:
-    This method returns `BlockchainConfig` which contains the configuration specific details for specific chain.
+    This method returns `BlockchainConfig` which contains the configuration specific details for ethereum chain.

 ### `genesis_block`:
     Returns genesis block identifier.